joshuapowell/learn-programming/1.0/1.1 The Elements of Programming/1.1.1 Expressions/README.md

 - Expression (primitive expression) a combination of symbols (i.e., characters that are alphanumeric, special, national).
 - Operator, the left most element in a list
 - Operands, the other elements in a list that are not the operator
-- Prefix Notation, the act of putting the operator to the left of the operands
+- Prefix Notation, the act of putting the operator to the left of the operands (this is counter to what you may be used to in arithmetical, logical formulae and statements, which uses *infix notation*)
+- Infix Notation, the act of putting the operator(s) between operands
+- Postfix Notation,
 - Nest(ing)(ed), combinations of elements are themselves combinations (@see example-1.1.1.3.scm)
 - Pretty Printing, a formatting convention that vertically aligns operands
 - Read-Eval-Print loop, The interpreter operatives in that it reads an expression, evaluates the expression, and prints the result.